andeha/Layers/README.md

 # Layers
- On large-sized multitouch touchpads with haptic feedback.
+On large-sized multitouch touchpads with haptic feedback, parallel computations and flat user interfaces.